Best Apple iPod alternatives Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Apple iPod alternatives you can buy in 2021.

 The demise of the Apple iPod has opened up the market for other portable music player brands, including Cowon.

-The Cowon Plenue D2 (or PD2) is the next-gen version of one of the most impressive budget players we’ve encountered – the Award winning Plenue D. This budget portable music player has vast file support, pocket-size practicality, an accessible price and sounds great too.
+The Cowon Plenue D2 (or PD2) is the 2nd-gen version of one of the most impressive budget players we’ve encountered – the Award winning Plenue D. This budget portable music player has vast file support, pocket-size practicality, an accessible price (which may drop even more thanks to the arrival of the D3, above) and sounds great too.

 Read the full Cowon Plenue D2 review